shivam-singh-au17/instagramclone/README.md

 **These challenges improve our abilities to be a good Team Player and finally we did the constitution of all the problems together and made our perfect project.**

 # Team members and contributors
 **By following a well-structured way, all of us successfully completed our responsibilities before the given time.
-The members of team MEDIUM are-**
+The members of team INSTGRAM are-**

 #### 1. Sagar Biswas
 **Github:**  [mrsagar105](https://github.com/mrsagar105)